Skip to main content

 The Bull-Slayer and the Cosmic Ages: Mithraic Tauroctony and the Rebellion Memory

 Mithraic iconography centers on the tauroctony, Mithras slaying a bull while serpent, scorpion, dog, and raven attend the scene.
-Scholarly analysis has demonstrated the astronomical encoding: Mithras represents the power that moves the equinoxes, overcoming the old cosmic order and inaugurating a new one.
-The Urantia Book derives Mithraism from Zoroastrian roots, and Zoroastrian dualism itself from distorted memories of the Lucifer rebellion.
-The tauroctony preserves, in Roman mystery-cult form, memory of the actual cosmic conflict the Urantia record documents.
+Modern scholarship has shown the astronomical encoding: Mithras represents the power that moves the equinoxes, overturning the old cosmic order and inaugurating a new one.
+The Urantia Book traces Mithraism back to Zoroastrian roots, and Zoroastrian dualism itself back to distorted memory of the Lucifer rebellion.
+The tauroctony preserves, in Roman mystery-cult form, the memory of an actual cosmic conflict the Urantia record documents.

 The Bull-Slayer and the Cosmic Ages: Mithraic Tauroctony and the Rebellion Memory